The Voyage of Callisto

 Leaving Coll we rounded Ardnamurchan Point, the westernmost point of the UK mainland, and made our way back to

 We waited in Arisaig for 4 frustrating days for delivery of some new parts for the boat - the most important of which, the new slab reefing kit, did not arrive!
 This did however give us time to fix the wind generator which had stopped providing power.
 Fortunately it turned out to just need the brushes removing and the commutator cleaning after which it provided reliable power keeping the batteries nicely topped up for the rest of the voyage.
+Of course when I say it only needed the brushes removing, as always with boats, this meant several hours trying to remove corroded screws, taking down the mast it was mounted on, cutting and then rejoining wires to allow it to be dismounted, etc, all while trying not to drop pieces overboard as we were still out at anchor.

 We frequently saw Harbour Porpoises all the way from Scotland to Dungeness